-Have you ever thought about starting your own business?
-Or maybe you love creating solutions to problems and thinking outside the box is your go-to?
+Ever thought about starting your own business?
+Or maybe you love creating solutions to problems and thinking outside the box is your go-to.
 If you have a drive to do things differently, an innovation or entrepreneurship degree could be for you.

-Let’s take a closer look at what entrepreneurship means, and how our Bachelor of Innovation can give you the tools you need to become an entrepreneur and succeed in business.
+Let’s take a look at what entrepreneurship means, and how our Bachelor of Innovation will give you the tools you need to become an entrepreneur and a business success story.

 What are innovation and entrepreneurship?